studio-ousia/ease/README.md

 ## EASE: Entity-Aware Contrastive Learning of Sentence Embedding

-EASE is a novel method for learning sentence embeddings via contrastive learning between sentences and their related entities proposed in out paper EASE: Entity-Aware Contrastive Learning of Sentence Embedding.
+EASE is a novel method for learning sentence embeddings via contrastive learning between sentences and their related entities proposed in our paper EASE: Entity-Aware Contrastive Learning of Sentence Embedding.
 This repository contains the source code to train the model and evaluate it with downstream tasks.

 <!-- TODO NAACL2022の記述 -->